Judgement Day (Lovebites album): Release

 Judgement Day was released in Japan on February 22, 2023, by Victor Entertainment.
 Limited Editions A and B include a DVD or Blu-ray featuring a documentary on the auditions for a new bass player, the three songs Fami played with the band during the final selection, and the studio performance of "Bravehearted" which was used to reveal her as their new bassist.
 Limited Edition C instead includes a second CD featuring instrumental versions of all 10 tracks from the album.
-The tour for the album will run from August 26 to September 24, 2023.
+The tour for the album ran from August 26 to September 24, and ended with a finale titled The Last Judgement on October 5, 2023.
+Victor released a limited edition 2-disc vinyl LP record version of the album, titled "Toward Tomorrow's Judgement" (明日への裁き, Ashita e no Sabaki) in Japanese, on February 22, 2024, with new liner notes by Masanori Ito.

 JPU Records released the album in the United Kingdom on February 24, 2023.
 Their limited editions distribute the video content via a video-on-demand service.
 50 people who ordered the edition that features a t-shirt were randomly selected to receive a CD sleeve that was signed by the members of the band.

 Reception

 Judgement Day debuted at number 5 on the Oricon Albums Chart with 10,036 copies sold its first week.
 It also reached number 5 on Billboard Japan's Hot Albums and Top Albums Sales charts, the latter of which is based only on physical sales.
+Readers of Metal Hammer voted Judgement Day the 15th best metal album of 2023 and "Stand and Deliver (Shoot 'em Down)" the 15th best metal song of 2023.

 Catherine Morris of Metal Hammer called Judgement Day a relentlessly fast-paced ode to the likes of Helloween and Stratovarius.
 She cited "Stand and Deliver (Shoot 'em Down)" as a standout track that evokes Girlschool and Warlock.
 Describing the album as timeless in many ways, Morris wrote that what is most interesting about Lovebites is how the young band all but reject modernity in order to replicate the sound of NWOBHM and power metal, but "Now that they've mastered the power metal formula, some divergence from it would be welcome in future."
 Andy Thorley finished his 9 out of 10 review for Maximum Volume Music with, "There will not be a better record of this type in 2023. [...]
 Lovebites are the Queens of Power Metal at this point.
 Consider this your proof."